Bookmark this site

 Get the

-Capacitive nanometrology sensors are the metrology system of choice for the most demanding nanopositioner applications.
+Capacitance sensors are the nanometrology system of choice for the highest precision nanopositioner designs.

-Two plate capacitance sensors ensure highest linearity and longterm stability.
+Single probe capacitive sensors are more versatile and dual probe capacitance sensors ensure higher linearity and longterm stability.
 These absolute-measuring, non-contact sensors detect motion at sub-nanometer levels directly (direct output metrology) and provide accuracy, linearity, resolution, stability and bandwidth superior to strain gauge type sensors (piezo resistive sensors), LVDT sensors and incremental encoders (glass scale type encoders).
 If used in parallel-kinematics multi-axis systems, they can also provide the information for automatic runout-compensation.

 Minimized recoil forces are a by-product of the ultra-low-inertia approach.
 Classical Micropositioning stages, even when equipped with high-resolution encoders cannot achieve this precision.
 Their high inertia, friction, and servo dither prevent fast motion at the nanometer level.